The Generalized Injectivity Conjecture: Introduction

 In order to study a larger framework than the one of classical groups studied in \cite{gic1}, we will use the notion of \emph{residual points} of the $\mu$ function (the $\mu$ function is the main ingredient of the Plancherel density for p-adic groups (see the Definition \ref{residualpoint} and Subsection \ref{mu}).

-Indeed, as briefly suggested in the previous point, the triple $(P_1, \sigma, \lambda)$, introduced above, plays a pivotal role in all the arguments developed thereafter, and of particular importance, the parameter $\lambda$ is related to the $\mu$ function in the following ways: \begin{itemize} \item When $\sigma_{\lambda}$ is a residual point for the $\mu$ function (abusively one will say that $\lambda$ is a residual point once the context is clear), the unique irreducible generic subquotient in the module induced from $\sigma_{\lambda}$ is discrete series (A result of Heiermann in \cite{heiermann}, see Proposition \ref{heir}).
+Indeed, as briefly suggested in the previous point, the triple $(P_1, \sigma, \lambda)$, introduced above, plays a pivotal role in all the arguments developed thereafter, and of particular importance, the parameter $\lambda$ is related to the $\mu$ function in the following ways: \begin{itemize} \item When $\sigma_{\lambda}$ is a residual point for the $\mu$ function (abusively one says that $\lambda$ is a residual point once the context is clear), the unique irreducible generic subquotient in the module induced from $\sigma_{\lambda}$ is discrete series (a result of Heiermann in \cite{heiermann}, see Proposition \ref{heir}).

 \item Once the cuspidal representation $\sigma$ is fixed, we attach to it the set $\Sigma_{\sigma}$, a root system in a subspace of $a_{M_1}^*$ defined using the $\mu$ function.
-More precisely, let $\alpha$ be a root in the set of reduced roots of $A_{M_1}$ in Lie($G$) and $(M_1)_{\alpha}$ be the centralizer of $(A_{M_1})_{\alpha}$ (the identity component of the kernel of $\alpha$ in $A_{M_1}$), we will consider the set
+More precisely, let $\alpha$ be a root in the set of reduced roots of $A_{M_1}$ in Lie($G$) and $(M_1)_{\alpha}$ be the centralizer of $(A_{M_1})_{\alpha}$ (the identity component of the kernel of $\alpha$ in $A_{M_1}$).
+We will consider the set

-it is a subset of $a_{M_1}^*$ which is a root system in a subspace of $a_{M_1}^*$(cf \cite{silbergerSD} 3.5) and we suppose the irreducible components of $\Sigma_{\sigma}$ are of type $A,B,C$ or $D$.
+It is a subset of $a_{M_1}^*$ which is a root system in a subspace of $a_{M_1}^*$(cf \cite{silbergerSD} 3.5) and we suppose the irreducible components of $\Sigma_{\sigma}$ are of type $A,B,C$ or $D$.
 Let us denote $W_{\sigma}$ the Weyl group of $\Sigma_{\sigma}$.

 This is where stands the particularity of our method, to deal with all possible standard modules, we needed an explicit description of this parameter $\lambda$ lying in $a_{M_1}^*$.
-Thanks to Opdam's work in the context of affine Hecke algebras and Heiermann's one in the context of p-adic reductive groups such descriptive approach is made possible: Indeed, we have bijective correspondences between the following sets explained in Section \ref{balacarter}: $\left\{\text{dominant residual point}\right\} \leftrightarrow \left\{\text{Weighted Dynkin diagram(s)}\right\}$ \end{itemize} The notion of Weighted Dynkin diagram is established and recalled in the Appendix \ref{WDD1}.
+Thanks to Opdam's work in the context of affine Hecke algebras and Heiermann's one in the context of p-adic reductive groups such descriptive approach is made possible.
+Indeed, we have a bijective correspondence between the following sets explained in Section \ref{balacarter}: $\left\{\text{dominant residual point}\right\} \leftrightarrow \left\{\text{Weighted Dynkin diagram(s)}\right\}$ \end{itemize} The notion of Weighted Dynkin diagram is established and recalled in the Appendix \ref{WDD1}.
 We use this correspondence to express the coordinates of the dominant residual point and name this expression of the residual point a \emph{residual segment} generalizing the classical notion of segments (of Bernstein-Zelevinsky).
 We associate to such a residual segment \emph{set(s) of Jumps} (a notion connected to that of Jordan blocks elements in the classical groups setting of Moeglin-Tadi\'c in \cite{MT}).